neillfontes/cv/README.md

 - Project: Shopping Platform for 19 Countries
 - Environment: Java 8, Tomcat, Mockito, Powermock, TestNG, JUnit, Selenium, Linux, Jenkins, bash, httpd, Groovy, Hadoop, Puppet, MySQL, git, git-flow, Maven
-- Scope: Managed Testing and Release Cycles for Multiple Scrum Teams
+- Scope: Backend Development and Manage Release Cycles for Multiple Scrum Teams
-- Tasks: Development of Unit and Integration Tests, Automated Release and Deployment flows via Jenkins to 50+ Production Servers, Creation and Maintenance of Staging Environment of 20+ Servers, Elaboration of Test Cases and Test Suites for the B2C sites, Code Reviews and Pair Programming.
+- Tasks: Development of features together with other engineers, Automated Release and Deployment flows via Jenkins to 50+ Production Servers, Creation and Maintenance of Staging Environment of 20+ Servers, Elaboration of Test Cases and Test Suites for the B2C sites, Code Reviews and Pair Programming.
-- Results: Fully Automated Deployments, Increased Test Coverage and developed Test Awareness across teams, Development of Regression Tests based in Selenium using BrowserStack for Development and Release Branches, 0-Downtime Blue-Green Deployments for Multi-Nodes Applications and Services
+- Results: Fully Automated Deployments, Increased Test Coverage and developed Test Awareness across teams, 0-Downtime Blue-Green Deployments for Multi-Nodes Applications and Services, Migration from Monolithical applications into Microservices as well developing architectural changes for the platform making use of resiliency and fail-over.
+Reestructured build process to optimize for building and testing time from 60min to 15min to provide faster feedback loops to engineers.

 ### Daitan Group, Campinas, Brazil